Conventual Franciscan Friar Charles McCarthy sees his ministry with Native Americans in the Southwest as one of accompaniment and respect.

 For example, when ministering in a neighborhood, find out where the fire department is, police station, hospitals, the schools.
 Meet school principals, civic leaders, and offer your assistance.
 What issues are people in the neighborhoods—as well as the kids in the schools—facing?
 What impact might pastoral ministry and theological reflection have on the people’s reality?
 Get the census figures: What’s the makeup of the neighborhood?
 What are the income levels?
 What’s the poverty level?

-The Tortuga Mountains in Las Cruces, New Mexico, provide a serene backdrop as Friar Charles McCarthy, OFM Conv, hears confession on the feast of Our Lady of Guadalupe.
+The Tortuga Mountains in Las Cruces, New Mexico, provide a serene backdrop as Friar Charles McCarthy, OFM Conv, hears confession.

 Have you extended that approach to ministry among Native Americans?